slurmulon/vontex/README.md

 ### Alternatives

-Service Workers can solve many of these problems, but you will likely still have to write a bunch of management logic around the Cache interface that can be just as difficult to wrangle depending on your needs.
+Service Workers can help solve many of these problems, but you will likely still have to write a bunch of management logic around the Cache interface that can be just as difficult to wrangle depending on your needs.

 Service Workers can and should be used as a complementary solution to Vontex.
 I will write up a detailed guide on how these technologies can be combined in the future.